sahargavriely/the-unbearable-ease-of-programming/docs/server/server_cli.rst

     non-zero code).

+.. _target to run-server:

 The ``run-server`` Command
 --------------------------

-Runs the server which listens to minds.
+Runs the server which listens to minds and forwarding them to the driver corresponding to the ``--publish-scheme`` argument.

 .. code:: bash

-    $ python -m brain_computer_interface run-server [OPTIONS]
+    $ python -m brain_computer_interface.server run-server [OPTIONS]

 Options: